 Charting data about victims of the fire provides a different kind of visualization than our animated movie.
 On their own, the diagrams below say nothing about the emotional devastation inflicted on families, how newspapers presented and commercialized the fire, or the web of ignorance and good intentions that led to the building of the Lake View School.
 The charts do, however, quantify how thoroughly recent arrivals dominated Collinwood’s population.
 About eighty-five percent of families who lost children in the fire had moved to the town between 1900 and 1908.
 Reshaping and expanding the population, new arrivals came from downtown Cleveland, from nearby and more distant states, and very often from Europe.

-While unmarried girls and women older than fifteen frequently worked outside the home, married mothers seldom did.
+While unmarried women and girls older than fifteen frequently worked outside the home, married mothers seldom did.
 Much more often they took up the hard labor of keeping house and caring for sometimes large families.
 In late 1907, for example, Antonia Morela Passenger Manifest listing Antonia Morela and her children upon their arrival in the US, Aug 26, 1907.
 Click to enlarge.brought her three children from Slovenia to join her husband, George, who had come to Collinwood before the rest of his family.
-Jerca, their youngest child, eight years old, died in the fire less than six months later.
+Jerca (or Gertrude), their youngest child, eight years old, died in the fire less than six months later.
 In 1909, Antonia gave birth to another daughter, Anna.
 By 1910, perhaps earlier, she managed a boarding house to add to the family’s income.
 In her small home, Antonia tended to her family of five and eight Slovenian boarders.
 George, the father and husband, worked as a blacksmith’s assistant, almost certainly at the Railroad shops or in a nearby factory.